Types of Fabric for Furniture: What is the Best Upholstery Fabric

 Leather

-Leather is a durable, flexible material made by tanning animal hides.
+Leather is a durable, flexible material made from tanning animal hides.
 It has a distinctive natural texture and ages well, developing a unique patina over time.

 Advantages: